Prokid64/prokid64.github.io/src/content/post/markdown-elements/index.md

 >⚠️ Warning
 >
 >Please navigate this website carefully.
-Reckless navigation may result in no-cliiping into the backrooms
+Reckless navigation may result in no-clipping into the backrooms

 ## References